+It is easy to see that each DBA is also an LDBA and that each LDBA is also an NBA.
+An RDBA, instead, can be any of the other types.

-From the perspective of the number of accepting runs of $\aut$, we have the following types of NBWs. \begin{definition}[Types of NBWs by accepting runs] Given an NBW $\aut$, we say that $\aut$ is \begin{itemize} \item \emph{finitely ambiguous} (an FANBW) if for each $w \in \lang{\aut}$, the number of accepting runs of $\aut$ over $w$ is finite; \item \emph{$k$-ambiguous} if for each $w \in \lang{\aut}$, the number of accepting runs of $\aut$ over $w$ is at most $k$; and \item \emph{unambiguous} if it is $1$-ambiguous. \end{itemize} \end{definition} By Definition~\ref{def:typesOfNBWsbyAcceptingRuns}, it holds that both $k$-ambiguous NBWs and unambiguous NBWs are special classes of FANBWs.
-We want to remark that an NBW can have as many non-accepting runs as we want on a given word $w$; this does not affect whether the automaton is an FANBW, $k$-ambiguous, or unambiguous.
+From the perspective of the number of accepting runs of $\aut$, we have the following types of NBAs. \begin{definition}[Types of NBAs by accepting runs] Given an NBA~$\aut$, we say that $\aut$ is \begin{itemize} \item \emph{finitely ambiguous} (an FANBA) if for each $w \in \lang{\aut}$, the number of accepting runs of $\aut$ over $w$ is finite; \item \emph{$k$-ambiguous} if for each $w \in \lang{\aut}$, the number of accepting runs of $\aut$ over $w$ is at most $k$; and \item \emph{unambiguous} if it is $1$-ambiguous. \end{itemize} \end{definition} By Definition~\ref{def:typesOfNBAsbyAcceptingRuns}, it holds that both $k$-ambiguous NBAs and unambiguous NBAs are special classes of FANBAs.
+We want to remark that an NBA can have as many non-accepting runs as we want on a given word $w$; this does not affect whether the automaton is an FANBA, $k$-ambiguous, or unambiguous.